pixelated-noise/brik/readme.md

 ## Terms

-* Modules: They are like mini-apps, vertical slices of the stack (each can include HTTP routes, a malli schema, database) that could run (almost) independently.
+* **Modules**: They are like mini-apps, vertical slices of the stack (each can include HTTP routes, a malli schema, database) that could run (almost) independently.
 They are the equivalent of "apps" in Django.
 In Brik, modules are not isolated from each other, the schema of one module can refer to the schema of a different module.
-* Facets: Each module has different facets and each implements a different part of the module's functionality.
+* **Facets**: Each module has different facets and each implements a different part of the module's functionality.
 One facet could provide the HTTP routes for this particular module, another facet could provide the malli schema, and yet another could provide the database schema.
 All the facets are optional, so it's entirely possible for a module to have a malli schema facet without providing any HTTP routes.
-* Mortar: The part of Brik code that accepts multiple modules and connects them together into a single application.
+* **Mortar**: The part of Brik code that accepts multiple modules and connects them together into a single application.
 Mortar code is also responsible for validating that the modules can be combined and reporting any errors concerning unmet requirements or clashes between modules.
-* Times: Different facets of modules are used at different "times".
+* **Times**: Different facets of modules are used at different "times".
 The HTTP route facets are used at "run time" in order to construct the HTTP service, malli schemas are used at "migration time" to migrate the database, the CI facet is used to generate the CI code during "ops time".